Information for students interested in applying for studentships or funding.

 DTPs provide excellent postgraduate research opportunities as well as varied professional and technical skills and personal development training.
 Training delivered through DTPs can be drawn from any part of the NERC science remit and research topics are chosen by students and supervisors.
 This training plays a key part in maintaining the breadth and diversity of our research base and in ensuring that as a community we are responsive to new ideas.

-The first phase of NERC DTPs, Doctoral Training Partnerships 1 (DTP1), invested in 5 annual student intakes between 2014 and 2018.
+The first phase of NERC DTPs, Doctoral Training Partnerships 1 (DTP1), invested in five annual student intakes between 2014 and 2018.
 A total of 15 DTPs were awarded.

-The second phase of NERC DTPs, Doctoral Training Partnerships 2 (DTP2), invested in 5 annual student intakes between 2019 and 2023.
+The second phase of NERC DTPs, Doctoral Training Partnerships 2 (DTP2), invested in five annual student intakes between 2019 and 2023.
 A total of 17 DTPs were awarded.

 12 month extension to DTP2 funding

 NERC has taken the decision to delay the anticipated announcement of opportunity to bid for funding for a third wave of DTPs by 12 months until autumn 2023.
-NERC will instead extend partnerships awarded through DTP2 for 1 year (1 additional student cohort to start in October 2024).
+NERC will instead extend partnerships awarded through DTP2 for one year (one additional student cohort to start in October 2024).

 As part of the Spending Review allocation process, the UK Research and Innovation (UKRI) Executive Committee and the UKRI Board agreed that UKRI will move to collective working for talent programmes.
 This includes the training grants that support doctoral students.

 Collective working will allow us to harmonise further our talent investments to reduce bureaucracy.
 It is intended to enable training that, whilst supporting disciplinary research, makes it easier for students to engage across disciplines to tackle real-world problems and to undertake training in cross-cutting skills where appropriate.